 Machine Learning has grown rapidly in popularity over the past ten years.
-Projects using this technology have been implemented within many kinds of companies, from start-ups to Fortune 500 ones and have hopefully brought a good return on investment.
+Projects using this technology have been implemented within many kinds of companies, from start-ups to Fortune 500 ones and have hopefully brought a good return on investment (see our article “Can an AI project succeed without delivering any ROI ?”).

 While a good ROI is a nice benefit, we have to keep in mind that a project that uses Machine Learning is not magic.